RizzoHou/amazing-amazons/.clinerules/development_workflow.md

 - **Incremental Development**: Break large coding tasks into smaller components.
 Complete and test each component individually before proceeding to the next, ensuring each part is production-ready before moving forward.

 - **File Organization**: Maintain a clean and organized file hierarchy.
 Place files in appropriate directories according to their purpose and function within the project.

+- **Testing & Tournaments**: Run bot games sequentially, not in parallel, due to memory constraints on MacBook.
+Each bot instance can consume significant memory during MCTS simulations.